Gabriele Rossetti

 Gabriele Pasquale Giuseppe Rossetti (28 February 1783 - 24 April 1854) was an Italian nobleman, poet, constitutionalist, scholar, and founder of the secret society Carbonari.

 Rossetti was born in Vasto in the Kingdom of Naples.
 He was a Roman Catholic.
 His support for Italian revolutionary nationalism forced him into political exile in England in 1821.

 Early career and exile

-Rossetti's first edition of poems was printed in 1807 by Giovanni Avalloni, who offered to have Rossetti's poems published after hearing him recite a few passages.
+Rossetti's first edition of poems was printed in 1807 by Giovanni Avalloni, who offered to have them published after hearing Rossetti recite a few passages.
 Throughout his early career, Rossetti published poems that were "patriotic" and supported the "popular movement" in Sicily which resulted in him receiving a grant from Ferdinand I of the Two Sicilies in 1820.
 When the king revoked the constitution in 1821, many supporters of the constitution were persecuted, but Rossetti instead was forced into exile in Malta for three years before a British admiral of the Royal Navy sent Rossetti to London in 1824.
 He held the post of Professor of Italian at King's College London from 1831, as well as teaching Italian at King's College School, until failing eyesight led to his retirement in 1847.